altocodenl/tagaway/readme.md

       - If the computation of the hash throws an error when converting to base64, `post error` is invoked.
    18. `change State.queryURL`:
       - If `State.queryURL` is not set, it does nothing.
-      - It decodes `State.queryURL` into an object of the form `{tags: [...], sort: ..., fromDate: ..., recentlyTagged: ...}`.
-The `recentlyTagged` parameter will be taken from `State.query.recentlyTagged`.
+      - It decodes `State.queryURL` into an object of the form `{tags: [...], sort: ..., fromDate: ...}`.
+      - If any of these fields is both set and different to the corresponding field of `State.query`, it will be overwritten in `State.query` and a `change` event on `State.query` will be invoked.
       - It will set `State.query` to that object.
 Note that all the fields, except for `recentlyTagged` will be overwritten.
       - If an error is thrown when decoding the hash, `post error` is invoked.